Experienced Florida Lawyer Defends Clients Against Drug Charges

 Mr. Yates provides clients with the professional representation they need when charged with:

-- Possession includes possession of illegal drugs, as well as the unlawful possession of legal drugs, such as prescription medications
+- Possession of illegal drugs, as well as the unlawful possession of legal drugs such as prescription medications

 - Sale of illegal drugs and the unlawful sale of prescription drugs

-The drug laws in Florida are extremely comprehensive and require the skill and attention of an experienced Florida criminal defense attorney like Mr. Yates.
+The drug laws in Florida are extremely severe.
+All Florida drug offenses result in driver license suspensions upon formal conviction.
+Facing these charges demands the skill and attention of an experienced Florida criminal defense attorney like Mr. Yates.

 Florida Statutes §893.03 categorizes illicit drugs, known as controlled dangerous substances, according to the following schedules, depending on their health risks and potential for abuse:

 - Schedule I — Heroin and LSD are among the types of drugs that have a high potential for abuse and no accepted medical use. .

 - Schedule II — Cocaine, methamphetamine, morphine, PCP, and Fentanyl are in this group.
 They have some accepted medical use but also a high potential for abuse and also for psychic and physical dependence. .

 - Schedule III — Anabolic steroids are examples of drugs with an accepted medical use and with less potential for abuse, though they may lead to low or moderate physical dependence and high psychological dependence.